Pituitary Surgery (Hypophysectomy)

-What is Transsphenoidal Hypophysectomy?
+What is Hypophysectomy?

-Cats undergoing surgery for pituitary masses secondary to PDH or acromegaly have a good outcome.
-In a case series of 12 cats with acromegaly, 70 percent went into diabetic remission within 20 days post-surgery and the remaining 30 percent had a reduction in insulin needs.
-An 8-20 percent mortality rate was associated with surgery.
-TSHS in cats with PDH resulted in clinical and biochemical remission.
-Two of the seven cats died within four weeks of causes unrelated to surgery.
-One cat or 20 percent had recurrence of the tumor.
+Cats undergoing surgery for pituitary tumors secondary to PDH or acromegaly have a good outcome.
+In a case series of 60 cats with acromegaly, 70 percent went into diabetic remission, 30 percent had a reduction in insulin needs and there was an 8% mortality rate associated with surgery.
+Hypophysectomy in cats with PDH resulted in clinical remission in 70% of the cases, with a recurrence rate of 20%.

 Who does the surgery?

 The WSU College of Veterinary Medicine has assembled a cohesive team of veterinary specialists who work together to manage patients requiring this type of surgery.
 The veterinarians on our pituitary team include: Annie Chen-Allen, DVM, DACVS (neurology), Linda Martin, DVM, DACVECC (emergency and critical care) and Tina Owen, DVM, DACVS (surgery).
 Our team also has strong support from our medicine, radiology and anesthesia departments and a well-trained staff of veterinary technicians and veterinary students.
 A comprehensive and collaborative team increases our ability to offer high quality care to our patients and compassionate, personal attention to our clients.